 In this section, we will formally derive the HJB and continuity equations from the $N$-car differential game using mean field approximation.

-\subsection{Mean Field limit}
+\subsection{Mean field limit}

-The general idea of moving from the microscopic $N$-car different game to a macroscopic MFG is to take a mean field limit by letting the number of cars in the system go to infinity.
+The general idea of moving from the microscopic $N$-car differential game to the macroscopic MFG is to take a mean field limit by letting the number of cars in the system go to infinity.
 To allow us to take the limit, we need to first make two homogeneity assumptions: \begin{enumerate} \item[(A1)] All cars are indistinguishable. \item[(A2)] All cars have the same form of cost function. \end{enumerate}

 It should be mentioned that the above assumptions may be relaxed.
-For example, (A2) can be relaxed if multi-class traffic is modeled.
-In this paper we mainly focus on single-class AVs and leave multi-class model as the future work.
+For example, (A2) can be relaxed if multi-class traffic is the subject of study.
+In this paper we mainly focus on single-class AVs and leave multi-class models to the future work.

-Provided that the $N$-car differential game satisfies the above assumptions, we will derive a MFG in four steps: \begin{enumerate} \item We reformulate the driving cost functional defined in Eq.~\eqref{eq:optmctrlcost} by introducing a smooth density (Section~\ref{sec:smoothing}); \item We extend an individual car's optimal control problem to that of a generic car's by taking the mean field limit when $N\to\infty$ (Section~\ref{sec:generic}); \item We derive a set of HJB equations from the generic car's optimal control problem (Section~\ref{sec:hjb}); \item We obtain an evolution equation and show that it is exactly the continuity equation widely used in macroscopic traffic flow models (Section~\ref{sec:evol}). \end{enumerate}
+Provided that the $N$-car differential game satisfies the above assumptions, we will derive a MFG in four steps: \begin{enumerate} \item We reformulate the driving cost functional defined in Eq.~\eqref{eq:optmctrlcost} by introducing a smooth density (Section~\ref{sec:smoothing}); \item We derive a generic car's optimal control problem from the differential game by taking the mean field limit when $N\to\infty$ (Section~\ref{sec:generic}); \item We derive a set of HJB equations from the generic car's optimal control problem (Section~\ref{sec:hjb}); \item We obtain an evolution equation and show that it is exactly the continuity equation widely used in macroscopic traffic flow models (Section~\ref{sec:evol}). \end{enumerate}